-Purpose: To give EPA the authority to require testing of existing and new proliferation of toxic chemicals and other hazardous substances that were carcinogenic (cancer-causing), teratogenic (birth defect-causing), and mutagenic (gene-damaging).
+Reason In the late 1960s, national concern began to arise over the carcinogenic (cancer-causing), teratogenic (birth defect-causing), and mutagenic (gene-damaging).
 The existing laws regulated chemicals only when they were released into the environment; TSCA regulates potentially harmful substances before their production.